orchestron-orchestrator/sorespo/docs/tutorials/develop-on-windows.md

 This tutorial will guide you through making your first changes to the SORESPO automation code and building the application.
-If you are not yet familiar with the basic steps involved in running and interacting with Orchestron, you might want to start out with the tutorial on [running SORESPO](run-on-windows.md) first.
+If you are not yet familiar with the basic steps involved in running and interacting with SORESPO, you might want to start out with the tutorial on [running SORESPO](run-on-windows.md) first.

 ## Preparing the Environment